sangit-pokhrel/sangit-pokhrel/README.md

 - 👋 Hi, I’m @sangit-pokhrel
 - 👀 I’m interested in coding and developing softwares.
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently Working on Python and Javascript(MERN DEVELOPER) and Currently learning java
 - 💞️ I’m looking to collaborate on developing projects like web development, machine learning and etc
 - 📫 How to reach me contact me via snapchat hey_psycho2021 or instagram @sangitsheeran.